E3AD: An Emotion-Aware Vision-Language-Action Model for Human-Centric End-to-End Autonomous Driving: Conclusion and Future Work

 \section{Conclusion and Future Work}

-This work extends end-to-end AD from purely rational control to emotion-aware grounding and planning.
-We introduce Open-Domain End-to-End AD and propose E3AD, a VLA framework that couples continuous VAD-based emotion modeling, dual-pathway spatial reasoning, and consistency-oriented training.
+This work extends E2E AD from purely rational control to emotion-aware grounding and planning.
+We introduce OD-E2E AD and propose E3AD, a VLA framework that couples continuous VAD-based emotion modeling, dual-pathway spatial reasoning, and consistency-oriented training.
 Experiments on four real-world benchmarks show consistent improvements in visual grounding, trajectory quality, and continuous emotion estimation over strong baselines.
-In future work, we plan to incorporate real human preference feedback, richer multimodal emotion signals beyond language, and closed-loop evaluation in high-fidelity simulators to further enhance the reliability and acceptance of emotion-aware autonomous driving systems.
+In future work, we plan to incorporate more human preference feedback, richer multimodal emotion signals beyond language, and closed-loop evaluation in high-fidelity simulators to further enhance the reliability and acceptance of emotion-aware autonomous driving systems.